Mohammad Abdulaziz email: firstname.lastname@example.org

 Until now, together with Prof. Larry Paulson, we developed the first formalisation of Green's theorem.

-For my PhD (which is to be conferred by the end of 2017), I studied at the Australian National University and Data61 under the supervision of Dr. Michael Norrish and Dr. Charles Gretton, where I worked on verifying algorithms for transition systems in the proof assistant HOL4.
+For my PhD, I studied at the Australian National University and Data61 under the supervision of Dr. Michael Norrish and Dr. Charles Gretton, where I worked on verifying algorithms for transition systems in the proof assistant HOL4.

 Before that I obtained an MSc and a BSc in Computer Engineering from Cairo University in 2009 and 2013, respectively, under the supervision of Prof. Amr Wassal and Prof. Nevine Darwish.
 I also worked from 2011 to 2013 as a software engineer in Mentor Graphics developing CAD tools for Custom ICs, and as a systems engineer in Cairo University developing FPGA based communication systems from 2009 to 2011.